ilayEldar24/Object-Detection-MobileNetV3/README.md

 - **Class Balance Optimization**: Addressing class imbalance through tailored sampling methods and adjusting class weights within the loss function.
 This ensures equitable learning across all labels, promoting a balanced detection capability irrespective of the label frequency in the training dataset.

-## 📜 License

-This project is under the MIT License.
-For more information, see [LICENSE](LICENSE.md).